captdam/Maze-Router-Lee-Algorithm/README.md

 This program is an implementation of the Lee Algorithm in C language for single layer universal cost maze map.

+The code of this program has been tested on Windows 10 64-bit (compiled by MinGW GCC) and Ununtu 64-bit.
+It should work on other versions of Windows and Linux system.
+Web browser is required for GUI.

 # Using the program